-Holidays and special events tend to include food and spring celebrations are no exception.
-Whether your family celebrates Easter or Passover, you might be looking for help to ensure that your little one stays safe and enjoys the day.
-We’ve compiled some tips and food-allergy recipe ideas for today’s post.
+Holidays and special events tend to include food, and spring celebrations are no exception.
+If your family celebrates Easter or Passover, you might be looking for help to ensure that your little one with food allergies stays safe and enjoys the day(s).
+Here are some tips and resources to help you navigate the upcoming holidays:

 It can be tricky to navigate Easter traditions when your little one has food allergies.
 But with some helpful tips and ideas, they can still take part in the traditions.
 Here are a few ways to have an allergy-friendly Easter celebration:

 - If your child has an egg allergy, paint wooden eggs, or use stickers to decorate plastic eggs.
 These decorative eggs can also be used for your allergy-safe Easter egg hunt.